 Later that year the studio partnered with Tate Museums and Legacy Trust UK on a major filmmaking project, a challenge to get children across the UK to come together and contribute ideas for an animated movie via a successful online community.
 The Tate Movie Project was the first of its kind, and on the film’s release in 2011 set a new Guinness World Record for the ‘Largest Number of Contributors to a Film Production’.
 The project won a number of innovation and interactive awards including BAFTA for Best Interactive.
 The company now holds three unbeaten world records.

 In 2010 a new six part TV series - Wallace and Gromit’s World of Invention was produced and broadcast on BBC One – an accompanying website and game were developed, extending the viewer’s experience across multiple platforms and went on to win the company its first BAFTA for New Media.

-As part of the studios feature film deal with Sony Pictures Animation (SPE), Arthur Christmas – an action-adventure comedy set on Christmas eve was released in November 2011 and Pirates! - In An Adventure With Scientists — a delicious confection of piracy on the high seas, was released in March 2012 and received an Academy Award nomination the following year.
+As part of the studio's feature film deal with Sony Pictures Animation (SPE), Arthur Christmas – an action-adventure comedy set on Christmas Eve was released in November 2011 and The Pirates! - In An Adventure With Scientists — a delicious confection of piracy on the high seas, was released in March 2012 and received an Academy Award nomination the following year.

 Their work continues to be both innovative, entertaining, brilliantly characterised and full of charm, reflecting the talent, energy and personal commitment of all the people who comprise the Aardman team.